govtechmy/sekolahku-mod-dataproc/README.md

 The process reads configuration from environment variables.
 Only `--statistics` and `--log-level <LEVEL>` affect runtime behavior.

+Each run prints a summary dictionary, for example `{"processed": 1234, "inserted": 1234, "dry_run": 0}`.
+In dry-run mode, `processed` still reflects the number of documents that would be written, while `inserted` remains `0`.

 ## Data Model

 | Field | Source Column | Type | Notes |